Eran-Holzman/E-Commerce-success/README.md

 ## The data
 I got 2 seperate CSV files to work on in this project:

-1. `Sites Data/`- All the fields about the sites information and their owners details including unique ID each site, the country it's based in, type, industry and the publish date.
+1. `Sites Data`- All the fields about the sites information and their owners details including unique ID each site, the country it's based in, type, industry and the publish date.
-2. `Sales Data/`- Table with all the transactions history of the websites including the unique ID for the site(foreign key), unique ID for the transaction, unique id for the customer, product name and price, date of transaction.
+2. `Sales Data`- Table with all the transactions history of the websites including the unique ID for the site(foreign key), unique ID for the transaction, unique id for the customer, product name and price, date of transaction.

 ## Analysis Process
 The analysis for the project was conducted in several stages: